MohammadKasaei/g1locomotion/README.md

-# G1 Locomotion in IsaacSiM
+# G1 Locomotion in IsaacLab

-This repository contains the code for training and evaluating the G1 robot for locomotion tasks using NVIDIA's IsaacSim simulator.
+This repository contains the code for training and evaluating the G1 robot for locomotion tasks using NVIDIA's IsaacLab simulator.
 The implementation leverages the IsaacGym API for high-performance reinforcement learning.

 ![G1 Locomotion](imgs/locomotion.gif)